-Performance Report for Customers 2021/2022

-Background

-Welcome to Clydebank Housing Association's 9th annual Performance Report for Customers, the content and style of which is chosen by tenants.

-This report contains the performance information that tenants feel is the most important from all the information we are required to report to the Scottish Housing Regulator each year.

-The Regulator asks for this performance information from all Registered Social Landlords (RSL) to find out how we all performed against the standards and outcomes they have set out in their Scottish Social Housing Charter.
+Performance Report for Customers 2022/2023 Background Welcome to Clydebank Housing Association's 10th annual Performance Report for Customers, the content and style of which is chosen by tenants.
+This report contains the performance information that tenants felt was the most important from all the information we are required to report to the Scottish Housing Regulator each year.
+The Regulator asks for this performance information from all Registered Social Landlords (RSLs) to find out how we all performed against the standards and outcomes they have set out in their Scottish Social Housing Charter.
 It also allows tenants to make comparisons between each RSL.
 The Charter has 7 sections containing 16 outcomes and standards that apply to social landlords like ourselves.
 Only 14 apply to us as 2 are only applicable to Councils (regarding Gypsy/Travellers and Homeless People).
 11 tenants got involved in shaping the report for 2020/21 and several changes were made to the format and performance reported on.
-We have followed the same format for 2021/22 as it was very well received by tenants.

-We have again included, for comparison, the Scottish average (from 176 housing associations/co-operatives and Councils), the performance of West Dunbartonshire Council and the average of the other 4 community based housing associations also operating in Clydebank (Trafalgar, Dalmuir Park, Knowes and Faifley HA).
+We have followed the same format as feedback confirms it continues to be very well received by our tenants.
+We have again included, for comparison, the Scottish average (from 169 housing associations/cooperatives and Councils) and the performance of West Dunbartonshire Council.
+The average of the other community based housing associations also operating in Clydebank (Trafalgar, Dalmuir Park, Knowes HA) has been included.
+Please note this was previously 4 associations.
 We have again included our previous 2 years' performance to help you see how we are getting on.

-Performance and Satisfaction

-Overall, we are really pleased with our performance.
+Performance and Satisfaction Overall, we are really pleased with our performance.
 We have been trying hard to overcome the challenges faced during and after Covid-19.
-We undertook a tenant satisfaction survey with 40% of tenants this year and had been forewarned that across the housing sector there had been a dip in satisfaction since pre-Covid-19.
-We were therefore blown away to receive such positive and improved results in so many areas, some of which are included in this report.
+We undertook a tenant satisfaction survey with 40% of tenants in 2022 and had been forewarned that across the housing sector there had been a dip in satisfaction since pre-Covid-19.
+We were therefore very grateful to receive such positive and improved results in so many areas, some of which are included in this report.
+Feedback We hope you find this information beneficial.

-Feedback

-We hope you find the content beneficial.
 We welcome your views and feedback on the content, style and format of the report.
 Please complete and return the enclosed survey form to help us improve.